zachaa/Galaxy_Morphology_Classification/README.md

     return (1 - SS_res/(SS_tot + tf.keras.backend.epsilon()))
 ```

-Testing out different combinations on a smaller set of data for short epochs is documented in [Model_Tracking.xlsx](data/model/Model_Tracking.xlsx).
+Testing out different combinations on a smaller set of data for short epochs as well as the final run is documented in [Model_Tracking.xlsx](data/model/Model_Tracking.xlsx).

-The choices for this model were made to balance _training speed_ vs _"accuracy"_ as it was run on a single laptop on the CPU.
+The choices for this model were made to balance _training speed_ vs _"accuracy"_ as training was run on a single laptop on the CPU.

 ### Code for CNN Model
 ```py